fconidi/Sys-ring-conky/README.md

-# Auzia-conky
+# Sys-ring-conky

-Auzia is a conky theme that displays system resources usage in rings.
+Sys-ring is a conky theme that displays system resources usage in rings.

 ## Screenshots